Virtual Threads

 JEP 491 eliminates virtual thread pinning caused by synchronized blocks.
 Delivered in JDK 24 and included in the Java 25 LTS release, this fixes pinning in JDBC drivers, connection pools, and any other library code using synchronized.

-On JDK 24+, HikariCP and all major JDBC drivers work with virtual threads without any issues.
+On JDK 24+, HikariCP and all major JDBC drivers work with virtual threads without pinning issues.

 JDK 21-23

-Virtual threads work, but synchronized blocks in library code can pin a virtual thread to its carrier thread, temporarily reducing concurrency.
+Virtual threads work, but synchronized blocks in library code can pin a virtual thread to its carrier thread (preventing it from yielding), temporarily reducing concurrency.
 Known sources of pinning:

 synchronizedin hot paths.
 Version 42.6.0+ improved this.